ARTICLE

 Building a Habit of Tiny

-Website User Studies
+Website User Studies in Your Nonprofit

 We don't do nearly enough user research in the nonprofit world — for websites or for anything else.
 This is a shame.
 Small research projects can give you significant information with a minimal time investment.
 Even the most experienced user experience designers rely on user testing to ensure that their designs are usable; all the rest of us should as well.